 I was diagnosed with breast cancer when I was 41.
 My mother and grandmother both died of breast cancer, so I had kind of expected I might get it even though I do not have a BRCA mutation.
 Fortunately, my mom’s nurses had urged me to start early with mammograms which is how mine was caught.

 Professional Background and Education

-I am a communications consultant, working primarily with the World Bank.
+I am an editor at the State Department, working on social media content for foreign audiences.
 I previously worked as a Reuters correspondent for about 24 years with postings on four continents covering everything from the White House to wars to the Olympics.
 My undergraduate degree is in Foreign Service from Georgetown University and I did my graduate work in Latin American politics at two Argentine universities.

 Additional Community Affiliations and Memberships